-Upcoming and current exhibitions, planetarium shows, education programmes and events, and ‘friends’ activities on at Iziko Museums of South Africa.
+Upcoming and current exhibitions, planetarium shows, education and public programmes and events, and Friends activities currently on at Iziko Museums of South Africa.
 For a complete list of what’s happening at our museums, please see the Iziko website and follow us on Facebook and Twitter for up-to-the-minute details.